Review: ICO & Shadow Of The Colossus Collection (PS3)

 Shadow of the Colossus is a grand love story, because anyone who would be willing to tangle with 13 building-sized monsters has to be stupid-in-love.
 But Wander, our protagonist, is that person: willing to bring his deceased love to a forbidden land and place her at the mercy of its guardians (who are rumored to have the ability to reunite a body with its lost soul).
 But bringing someone back from the dead comes with a price, one that is not an issue for Wander.
 So he embarks on a quest through the lonely landscape in search of these (otherwise peaceful) colossi, in an attempt to bring them down and restore life to his love (or sister, cousin, co-worker).

-I have played Shadow of the Colossus in front of folks who asked (while I was fighting a Colossi) if what I was doing was conducted in quick-time-events (ala God of War).
+I have played Shadow of the Colossus in front of folks who asked (while I was fighting a Colossi) if what I was doing was conducted in quick-time-events (a la God of War).
 The battles are so epic and are orchestrated in such a grand scale, that one could mistakenly assume that the game’s engine was just guiding Wander around the giant as you pressed keys at the right time.
 But nothing could be furthest from reality.
 Everything you do in Shadow of the Colossus is player-controlled.
 This is all thanks to the R1 button.
 It’s the key to the entire game, and it’s what keeps you alive during these battles.
 The R1 is your grip button.
 It’s what you use to hold on to these creatures as they try to shake you from their stone bodies.
 It’s what keeps the game from becoming frustrating, since keeping your balance on a moving target is difficult enough without this fail-safe device.
-The R1 is your friend, and it works very well in Shadows.
+The R1 is your friend, and it works very well in this game.
 But you can’t simply hold R1 forever and wait for the boss to calm from his thrashing.
 You have a grip meter that winds down as you hold on to just about anything, and if you dangle too long, you will lose your grip and fall to the ground.
 Fortunately, you can build-up this meter with power-ups (secretly-disguised as white-tailed lizards roaming the countryside).